NicolasMurphy/mass-spectrum-to-audio-converter-monolilth/README.md

 A project for converting mass spectrum `.txt` files into `.wav` files.

+## Project Initialization:

+1. Clone the repository to your local machine.
+2. Navigate to the project directory.
+3. Install the necessary dependencies by running:
+   `pip install -r requirements.txt`

 ## Instructions:

 1. Go to [HMDB](https://hmdb.ca/) (or any database that includes Spectra data).